Everything You Need To Know About Our Tech Recruitment Process

 And what else can make your application stand out?
 Well, make sure we can find a link to the Github repository and don’t forget that keeping your application crisp and clear can already make an impression.

-Case Study: Show Us What You’ve Got
+Technical Assessment: Show Us What You’ve Got

 Clean code principles, good communication, and explaining the “why” behind your choices are the keys to success.

+The technical assessments we are using are either in-house built take home case study or most of the time, through our partnering platform Codility.
 You’ll usually get around a week to work on your submission and the length may vary according to how complex the solution can be.
 We’re always very accommodating with the deadline as the point is not to rush you into a solution, but rather that you spend time on submitting qualitative results.
 When you submit your solution, a designed pool of engineers will review it and provide us with an evaluation.

 Every challenge has a list of standards and criteria that you would need to meet in order to pass to the next step.
 Clean code principles, good communication, and explaining the“why” behind your choices are the keys to success.
 We don’t expect the perfect solution, but we are rather keen on seeing your train of thought instead.
 Afterward, the recruiter will decide whether to move the candidate to the next step or not based on the engineers’ feedback.